 PCB delamination and fusing from pinch points.

-An increase in copper resistance from heat, leading to a drop in PDN voltages.
+An increase in copper resistance from heat, leading to a drop in voltages.

-Increasingly complex power management challenges due to contribution from PDN heat.
+Increasingly complex power management challenges due to contribution from heat.

 Navigating this complex maze of increased board density and speed with lower power consumption is no easy task.
 So what do you need to do to ensure that you’ve provided enough metal on your board without relying on conservative rules of thumb and limited prototype simulations?